-As of September 1, 1979, each Diocese established a Registry Department, which processes marriage license requests, issues ecclesiastical licenses to marry, and maintains copies of the records for baptisms, chrismations, marriages, and funerals, as the parish priests following the Sacraments submit them.
-The Diocesan Registry Department also maintains the petitions for divorces, the minutes of the Spiritual Court hearings that pertain to divorce petitions and copies of the divorce decrees issued.
-The diocesan Registry Department also issues to the diocesan priests certificates signed by the diocesan hierarch for baptisms and chrismations.
+As of September 1, 1979, each Metropolis established a Registry Department, which processes marriage license requests, issues ecclesiastical licenses to marry, and maintains copies of the records for baptisms, chrismations, marriages, and funerals, as the parish priests following the Sacraments submit them.
+The Metropolis Registry Departments also maintain the petitions for divorces, the minutes of the Spiritual Court hearings that pertain to divorce petitions and copies of the divorce decrees issued.
+The Metropolis Registry Departments also issue to the priests certificates signed by the Metropolitan for baptisms and chrismations.
 (Prior to September 1, 1979, the Archdiocesan Department of Registry did all of this for all the parishes of the Archdiocese.
-Since then, this is only done for the parishes within the Archdiocesan District.)
+Since then, this is only done for the parishes within the Direct Archdiocesan District.)

 The Archdiocese also coordinates the tabulation of the statistics from throughout the Archdiocese.
 This information is published annually in the Yearbook of the Archdiocese.

 The Department of Registry will be seeking to utilize the latest technology to address the enormous task of sorting, indexing and cataloguing the paper records archived, as well as to investigate the possibility of processing certificates and documents electronically, in order to:

 Make it feasible to access the documents that the faithful request in a timely manner;